scottbrassfield/node-ts-starter/README.md

-## Reviewsly
+## Node typescript starter

-A tool for finding those pesky positive reviews
+A boilerplate for a basic node/typescript app.
+Includes basic configuration for Eslint, Prettier, and Jest